 SAT Verbal: 750

-yoga, French film, vegan cuisine, Tai Chi, folk dance, Persian culture
+yoga, Korean literature in translation, vegan cuisine, Tai Chi, folk dance, Persian culture, French film, Yiddish comedy, Mizrahi music, learning ASL

 A Level Prep